 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financial requirements.
-Found on pages 10 and 13 of this report are the basic governmental fund financial statements.

 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balance provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balance provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

 Midway Fire District maintains one governmental fund (General Fund).
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund, which is considered a major fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balance for the General Fund, which is considered a major fund.

 Midway Fire District adopts an annual appropriated budget for its General Fund.
-A budgetary comparison schedule is provided for the General Fund to demonstrate compliance with the budget on page 33 of this report.
+A budgetary comparison schedule is provided for the General Fund to demonstrate compliance with the budget in this report.